mikan-senpai/react-tut/codingWithMosh/02-counter-app/README.md

   so here the counter component is raising an avent and the counters component is handling the event.
   [check me out for the changes](https://github.com/mikan-senpai/react-tut/commit/8ad6716325af8bfd96f4678ad1260f3edb17832f)

+## updating the state

+React we do not update the state directly in other words We are not going to remove the particular counter from this state array counter ,Instead we can create a new array without the given counter id and Call the setstate method of our component And let react update the state by wearing the virtual Dom which we just created and physical town which is the existing older Dom

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).